-The club’s weekly emails include printable resources and templates that help you put the strategies into action.
-In addition, when you join the club you get access to a private Facebook group where you can ask questions and find support.
-Also, at the end of the course you will receive a professional development certificate to document up to 104 credit hours.
-Once you become a member of the club, you will have unlimited access to the membership site and the Facebook group, even after you complete the course.
+At the end of the course, you will receive a professional development certificate to document up to 104 credit hours.
+Once you become a member of the club, you’ll have unlimited access to the membership site and the Facebook group, even after you complete the course.

 What are some of the topics?

 A different topic is covered each month, including communication, lesson planning, grading, technology time-savers, and so much more.
 Plus, to address changes and requirements in education, they review and adjust the content of each month’s resources the month prior if necessary.

 Entirely self-paced, the course helps you work through the resources each month when it’s convenient for you.
 There are no deadlines or assignments to submit, unless your district requires it.
 Even after you “graduate” from the club, you still have access to all the topics on the membership site.

 How much does the 40 Hour Teacher Workweek cost?

 You pay a one-time fee of $175.
 If you join the 2023 cohort between June 15-30, you get a discounted rate of only $159 (or pay in three installments of $55 each).
 Once you join, there are no ongoing fees—you basically pay once, and have access forever.
 In addition, if for any reason you feel the program is not a fit, there is a 100 percent money-back guarantee.
 (Although the site estimates that only three percent of teachers who join request a refund.)

 Can I join anytime I like?

 No. There is a limited enrollment period with a new cohort beginning each July.
 The deadline to join the 2023 cohort is July 17.
 Your cohort provides support from the other teachers who are working through each focus area at the same time.